pranitishettiwar/CodepathNYTimes/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
-- It was difficult to validate the content as the response were not all the times related to what you are searching for, or enough content to show infinite scrolling.
+- It was difficult to validate the Search results as the response were not all the times related to what searched, or enough content to show infinite scrolling.

 ## Open-source libraries used